nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >Syntax

-    new {-e OR -i} [-auto] /desc <DESCRIPTION> /amt <AMOUNT> /day <DAY_OF_MONTH> [/notes <NOTES>]
+    new [-e OR -i] [-auto] /desc {DESCRIPTION} /amt {AMOUNT} /day {DAY_OF_MONTH} [/notes {NOTES}]

 >Example

-    new -e -auto /desc Netflix /amt 40 /day 2 /notes Cancel if Homemade ends
+    new -e -auto /desc Netflix /amt 40 /day 10 /notes Cancel if Homemade ends
-    //Netflix, $40 per month, auto-payment via credit card on the 2nd of every month.
+    //Netflix, $40 per month, auto-payment via credit card on the 10th of every month.
 Saved with a note of “Cancel if Homemade ends"

-    new -i /desc Redeem air miles for vouchers /amt 50 /day 27
+    new -i /desc Redeem air miles for vouchers /amt 50 /day 12
-    //Redeem air miles for vouchers, $50 per month, user has to take manual action by 27th of every month.
+    //Redeem air miles for vouchers, $50 per month, user has to take manual action by 12th of every month.

 ## List all entries
 Displays a list of all recurring entries.